apmcleod/met-align/README.md

 }
 ```

+If you would like to use the code from the 2019 ICASSP paper, see the branch [icassp2019](https://github.com/apmcleod/met-align/tree/icassp2019).

 ## Project Overview
 This is a model for meter detection and alignment from live performance MIDI data.
 Example corpora are found in the `corpora` directory, [anacrusis files](#anacrusis-files) are found in the `anacrusis` directory, and pre-trained grammars are found in the `grammars` directory.